Aloha! Are you trying to decide where to stay on Maui?

 If you want to unplug and unwind, the Hana-Maui Resort fits the bill.
 (There are no TVs.)

-The resort offers 75 rooms, suites and family residences with private lanais and full or partial ocean views.
+The resort offers 75 hotel rooms, suites and family residences with private lanais and full or partial ocean views.
 A lovely pool and restaurant round out the amenities.

 While well-maintained and very clean, some accommodations aren’t modern in décor, and you might feel like you’ve traveled back in time to the 80s.
 But that kind of adds to the away-from-it-all atmosphere.